datauniverses/Q-Learning-from-scratch/README.md

 # Q-Learing From Scratch
- Q-learning implementation from scratch using python and Open AI Gym
+ Q-learning implementation from scratch using numpy and Open AI Gym

 <h2> Installation </h2>